iffse/pay-respects/config.md

 	[grep, rg], # both using rules corresponding to `grep` ]

+# Commands that won't return any message when run,
+# which is most of the interactive commands
+blocking_commands = ["vim", "nano"]

 # How suggestions are evaluated after being confirmed
 # Options can be:
 # - Internal: Commands are evaluated inside `pay-respects`